SystemsApproach/5G/intro.rst

 it is reasonable to think of them as defining the edge of the operator-managed access network.
 For simplicity, we sometimes use the term “Central Office” as a synonym for both types of edge sites.

-Note that in addition to these edge locations, there are also centralized components of the cellular network that track subscribers as they move from one location to another, but each individual access network site is limited in size due to the technology it employs.
-For example, PON and RAN both have a maximum reach measured in a few kilometers.

 1.3 Edge Cloud
 --------------